brunoamaral/mswarriors/ANALYSIS_REPORT.md

 - **Global participation**: Top 10 countries represent 70.5% of trials
 - **Asian presence**: Japan (201 trials) and China (156 trials) are significant contributors

+### Temporal Distribution of Research Activity

+**Research Activity by Decade:**
+- **2000s (2000-2009)**: 100 trials (10.8% of dated trials)
+- **2010s (2010-2019)**: 355 trials (38.2% of dated trials)
+- **2020s (2020-2025)**: 474 trials (51.0% of dated trials)

+This distribution reveals a dramatic acceleration in MS clinical trial activity, with more trials registered in the current decade (2020s) than in the previous two decades combined.
+This trend reflects increasing investment in MS research, improved understanding of the disease, and growing therapeutic opportunities.

+**Notable Milestones:**
+- **Earliest trial**: February 4, 2001 - "Effectiveness of A Nutritional Brain Metabolic Enhancer" (National Institute on Aging)
+- **Most recent trial**: December 5, 2025 - "Biomarkers of the Locus Coeruleus Nucleus" (University Hospital, Toulouse)
+- **Research span**: 24 years of continuous MS clinical research activity

 ### Funding Patterns

 #### By Sponsor Type